dyhes/zulip/templates/zerver/help/include/streams-and-topics.md

   own time.
 Don't worry about replying long after a message is sent — everyone will see your reply in context.

-Check out [Why Zulip](/why-zulip/) to learn more about how Zulip's topic model helps transform how your organization communicates.
+Check out [Why Aloha](/why-zulip/) to learn more about how Aloha's topic model helps transform how your organization communicates.